BOOKS! They’re the Heart of the Wildwood.

 As each title is published, you’ll be able to find it at all major e-retailers (and some not-so-major ones as well!)
-Book One, Chains of Silver, is now available, and you can find it at your favorite e-retailer here!
+If you haven’t read the Alchemy Empire series, you’ll want to start with book one, Chains of Silver, which you can find at your favorite e-retailer here!

 You can also get to know the characters and story world, and even read an excerpt.
 Just click on the tabs!

 If you want to know when each new book is available, sign up for my mailing list, Wildwood Missives.

 But now, I’d like to introduce you to the…

 …a Land of Contrasts Powered by STEAM–and Magic

 Below, you’ll find information about each book in the Alchemy Empire series, including a summary, excerpt, and book cover.